kenjinc/university-dining-impact-model/data/cleaning-script.md

   tibble()
 ```

-Now, we move onto what Haslam refers to as the cases of “subregion
+Now, we move onto the final 2 cases that we will be addressing.
+Haslam
-promotion”.
-Here, we take Macao and Hong Kong, both of which are Special
+refers to these as the instances of “subregion promotion”.
+Here, we take
-Administrative Regions of China and designated at subregions in the
+Macao and Hong Kong, Special Administrative Regions of China designated
-`maps` dataset, and assign them as countries, as is convention when
+as subregions in the `maps` package, and assign them as countries, as is
-conducting global studies research.
+convention for global studies research.

 ``` r
 sra_names <- c("Hong Kong","Macao")